 - International Development Association (IDA) provides concessional financing (interest-free loans and grants) to governments of the world’s poorest countries

-- International Finance Corporation (IFC) supports global development by providing financing and investment in the private sector
+- International Finance Corporation (IFC) supports global development by providing financing, investment and venture capital in the private sector

 - Multilateral Investment Guarantee Agency (MIGA) promotes investment in developing countries by offering political risk insurance (guarantees) to investors and lenders

-- International Centre for Settlement of Investment Disputes (ICSID) provides facilities for conciliation and arbitration of investment disputes
+- International Centre for Settlement of Investment Disputes (ICSID) provides Most opportunities for American firms come in three categories:

-- Project Procurement A developing country government borrows funds from the World Bank (IBRD, IDA) for a public works project (goods, works, consulting/advisory services); that government runs a public competition and selects vendors
+- Project Procurement A client country government receives funds from the World Bank (IBRD, IDA) for a public works project (goods, works, consulting/advisory services); that government runs a public competition and selects vendors.

-- Private Sector Solutions American and developing country private sector firms partner with IFC on loans, equity investments, venture capital, advisory services and other solutions in support of private sector activities
+- Private Sector Solutions American and borrowing country private sector firms partner with IFC on loans, equity investments, venture capital, advisory services and other solutions in support of private sector activities.

 Financial Services Trade Development and Promotion World Bank